GDPR Privacy Notice - Greeka.com

 Who is the Data Controller for personal data?

 GREEKA is the Data Controller as it collects personal data directly from a Data Subject.
-In these circumstances GREEKA will be acting under a ‘Legitimate Interest’ to legally process the data for the management of travel for the Data Subject and to fulfil the Service provided.
-GREEKA also acts as a Data Controller for any personal data held regarding its own employees, and legally processes this data under its Contract of Employment with those Data Subjects.
+In these circumstances, GREEKA will be acting under a ‘Legitimate Interest’ to legally process the data for the management of travel for the Data Subject and to fulfill the Service provided.
+GREEKA also acts as a Data Controller for any personal data held regarding its own employees and legally processes this data under its Contract of Employment with those Data Subjects.

 What personal data does GREEKA collect?

 In the course of providing its Services, GREEKA collects, uses, and discloses personal data.
 Personal data is any information that can be used to identify you or that we can link to you.
 You, as a traveler or user of the Services, may be asked to provide certain personal data when you use our Services.
 The provision of personal information is voluntary but mandatory in order for us to fulfill the service.
 Depending on our websites and services, we might collect personal data, such as:

 - Names, contact and personal information of the travelers or person making an online travel booking (work and home/mobile phone, email, address, gender, Age);